potassco/clinguin/README.md

 # Clinguin

 Clinguin enables ASP developers to **create interactive User Interface** (UI) prototypes **using only ASP**.
-UIs are defined as sets of facts,  which are then rendered by a fronted to provide continuous interaction with ASP solvers based on user-triggered events.
+UIs are defined as sets of facts,  which are then rendered to provide continuous interaction with the ASP solver *clingo* based on user-triggered events.

 ***Your UI definition would look like this!***